Italy's Leone Film Group Entertains Investment Deal, Merger

 "The winner of the future is the disruptor who owns both content and distribution," said an investor close to the Leone Group.
 "That may be somebody we’ve never seen before."

 With companies consolidating around Europe, as well as the increasingly rocky political situations in Italy and in other countries, Leone Film Group is carefully investigating all options.
-But sources say the siblings want to go big and move fast.
-Insiders believe they will announce a transformational deal before year’s end.
+But sources say the siblings ideally want to go big and move fast.
+Insiders believe they want to announce a transformational deal before year’s end.

 A company representative declined to comment.